kuzudb/kuzudb.github.io/docs/cypher/query-clauses/match.md

 -----------------------------
 ```

-## MATCH a relationship with a label
+## MATCH a Relationship With a Label
 Similar to binding variables to node records, you can bind variables to relationship records and
 return them.
 The following indicates
 ```